 - You have to write your answers in page No 1, 2, 3, 4, 5 & 6 of your answer sheet.

-- Write your answer in English/Hindi or combination of both in the space provided in your answer sheet, no third language should be used.
+- Write your answer in English/Hindi or combination of both in the space provided on your answer sheet, no third language should be used.

 - You will be shown a picture for 30 Seconds and 4 Minutes time will be given to you for writing the story.

-- You have to write story on all pictures.
+- You have to write a story on all pictures.

 - You must not be in possession of any watch or any other electronic gadget.

-“You must be ready with you writing material before you click on any of the model test”
+“You must be ready with you writing material before you click on any of the model tests”